 This course is a study of various tasks, wiring methods, materials, and associated NEC (National Electric Code) requirements that students will be required to work with in residential and commercial wiring courses.

-ELT 114 RESIDENTIAL WIRING METHODS

-PREREQUISITE: ELT 110
+ELT 114 RESIDENTIAL WIRING METHODS (2T, 3M) 3 credits PREREQUISITE: ELT 110

 This course is a study of residential wiring practices and methods, the NEC requirements and residential blueprint interpretations.

 ELT 117 AC/DC MACHINES